eallion/mastodon-embed-timeline/README.md

 ```
     instance_uri: 'The Mastodon instance',
-    account_id: 'Your user ID on Mastodon instance',
+    user_id: 'Your user ID on Mastodon instance',
     profile_name: 'Your user name on Mastodon instance',
 ```